 Bending but not yet breaking

 From the outside looking in, it’s clear that the federal government is doing anything they can to starve and bleed out Jared Wheat.
-They’ve prevented his ability to manufacture or sell DMAA.
+They’ve prevented his ability to manufacture or sell the ingredient.
 They’ve imprisoned his Chinese suppliers.
 They blasted the andro’s off the market (quantitative lab tests be damned?), causing him lose several customers.
 And they seized millions of dollars, perhaps not all with evidence.

 And yet Wheat and his lawyers keep coming up for air, striking back wherever possible.
 The FDA has ten days left to counter-strike, and you can assume they will.